vijithassar/lit/lit.sh.md

 # Arguments

-Use a loop to read input arguments to the script and set variables which control behavior.
+Use a loop to read command line arguments to the script and set variables which control the desired compilation behaviors.

 ```bash